bmwcarit/joynr/wiki/jee.md

 [Radio JEE provider bean](../examples/radio-jee/radio-jee-provider/src/main/java/io/joynr/examples/jee/RadioProviderBean.java) for a working example.

+#### Injecting a RawMessagingPreprocessor

+if you need to inspect or modify incoming joynr messages, you can provide a producer of
+@JoynrRawMessagingPreprocessor, whose process method will be called for each incoming MQTT message.

+For example:

+	@Produces
+	@JoynrRawMessagingPreprocessor
+	RawMessagingPreprocessor rawMessagingPreprocessor() {
+		return new RawMessagingPreprocessor() {
+			@Override
+			public String process(String rawMessage) {
+				// do something with the message here return rawMessage;
+			}
+		};
+	}

 ### Calling services

 In order to call services provided by other participants (e.g. applications